 When Henry David Thoreau came to this conclusion, I’m afraid he may have gotten it right.
 So many people are desperate in their marriages and in other relationships.
 They are suffering in silence with feelings of inadequacy and failure and don’t know what to do about it.

-2. You have gifts, embrace them.
+Embrace them.
 Every person has gifts or strengths.
-If you don’t know yours, I’d encourage you to ask five family members and friends this question, “In one or two words, what do you think is my single greatest strength?”
+If you don’t know yours, I’d encourage you to ask five family members and friends this question: “In one or two words, what do you think is my single greatest strength?”
 They’ll all probably give you similar answers.
 Those answers identifying your area of giftedness will help you understand the truth that you are valuable and have a lot to offer your family and the world.

-3. You weren’t meant to do this alone.
 If you’re constantly putting on a front that you have it all together, other people will start to believe that you really do have it all together.
 So, I challenge you to be honest with trusted friends and family.
-Share your struggles with them, and let them help carry your burdens and encourage you.
-Because the truth is you were never meant to do this alone.
+Share your struggles with them and let them help carry your burdens and encourage you.
+Because the truth is, you were never meant to do this alone.